yossef-elmahdy/DWH-and-BI-Specialization-Projects-and-Tasks/README.md

 --------------------------------------
 ## Thanking & Contribution
-Thank you for all who have learned me something or guided me one day wherever they are in this world, whoever they are alive or dead.
+Thank you for all who have taught me something or guided me one day wherever they are in this world, whoever they are alive or dead.
 I am really grateful for you.

 Any feedback, advice, guidance, notice or contribution are appreciated, I am waiting for hearing from you and your thoughts.
 Thank you for reading to the end ^_^.